ks-no/fiks-io-client-dotnet/README.md

     privatNokkel: privatNokkel,
     issuer: issuer, //klientid for maskinporten
     certificate: certificat,
-    keepAlive: false // Optional: use this if you want to use the keepAlive functionality.
-Default = false );
+    keepAlive: false, // Optional: use this if you want to use the keepAlive functionality.
+Default = false
+    applicationName: null // Optional: use this if you want your client's activity to have a unique name in logs.
+);

 // Test config